-END OF SEG HORN 1=AUTO 0=OFF <1>
+END (OF SEG HORN 1=AU TO 0=OI FF <1>

 By default (that is, if you press [ENTER] here) the Horn sounds at the end of each Segment.
 You may turn off this feature by pressing [0] [ENTER] here.
 If you have a dedicated Practice Segment Timer with a Visual Horn Indicator, the indicator will still illuminate at the end of the Segment no matter how you set the Horn to behave.
 You may still sound the Horn manually using the [HORN] button on the console.
+If you are using a Shot Clock as your PST, the Shot Clock Horn will NOT sound at the end of a Segment, although the Visual Horn Indicator will illuminate.